 … We can answer these questions from experience as well as on principle.
 The experiences of camp life show that man does have a choice of action.
 There were enough examples, often of a heroic nature, which proved that apathy could be overcome, irritability suppressed.
 Man can preserve a vestige of spiritual freedom of independence of mind, even in such terrible conditions of psychic and physical stress.

 We who lived in concentration camps can remember the men who walked through the huts comforting others, giving away their last piece of bread.
-They may have been few in number, but they offer sufficient proof that everything can be taken from a man but one thing: the last of the human freedoms– to choose one’s attitude in any given set of circumstances, to choose one’s own way.
+They may have been few in number, but they offer sufficient proof that everything can be taken from a man but one thing: the last of the human freedoms– To choose one's attitude in any given set of circumstances, to choose one's own way.
+Click To Tweet

 And there were always choices to make.
 Every day, every hour, offered the opportunity to make a decision, a decision which determined whether you would or would not submit to those powers which threatened to rob you of your very self, your inner freedom; which determined whether or not you would become the plaything of circumstance, renouncing freedom and dignity to become molded into the form of the typical inmate.

 Independent of one’s current environment, or suffering, the human experience is largely dependent upon our perspective, a perspective which is instilled through the narrative we create for ourselves.
 We have choice; we do.
 We can choose to view our lives as a part of some uncontrollable fate for which we did not create or ask for, and rest assure many times in life things do happen that we cannot control.
-But, on the contrary, we can also view our lives however we choose to, uniquely crafted and experienced based upon one thing– our last remaining freedom– freedom of spirit.
+But, on the contrary, we can also view our lives however we choose to, uniquely crafted and experienced based upon one thing– Our last remaining freedom-- freedom of spirit.
+Click To Tweet

 Understand, no matter what you are going through, no matter how bad we have painted this experience to be, at any given moment there is choice; choice of action, choice of thought, choice of meaning.
 Place the value upon life yourself, free from external forces in which, again, for the most part, you cannot control.
 Give meaning to what you want to give meaning to and base that meaning accordingly to the perspective you want.
 It’s your choice.
 And, if your suffering is confusing to you at this moment, find peace in this: Everywhere man is confronted with fate, with the chance of achieving something through his own suffering.